jonathancraddock/Useful-Snippets/README.md

 ```
 ^- *For example, a business has closed and every URI needs to redirect back to a single holding page.
 A few exceptions are required for the favicon, company logo, etc, as well as the default addresses `/` and `/index.html`.
 The address is rewritten as `/` for consistency.
 Remember the 301 for a permanent redirect, but you could use a similar strategy for a 'maintenance' page, which might require a 307 temporary redirect.*

+> Currently untested, but what if the site being redirected to a holding page is using Let's Encrypt, and you need the certificate to be maintained?
+Could this require an additional condition?
+Perhaps something along these lines:
+> `RewriteCond %{REQUEST_URI} !^/.well-known/`
+> ...and in reading about this syntax, I've now found a suggestion to insert a rule above the existing syntax:
+> `RewriteRule ^\.well-known/.+ - [END]`

 ## Linux Misc.

 Check folder sizes from current location: